 Step 4: Register and Drop Sections

 This is your opportunity to review your course selections.
 Use the dropdown menu to select one action to the left of each selected course.
 Your choices are to Register, to Register as Pass/Fail, to Audit, or to Remove from the preferred sections list.
+Before selecting Pass/Fail or Audit, review any catalogue policies that may affect completion of your degree.
 You also have the option to drop sections by clicking in the Drop column under Current Registrations.
 You may also drop classes by clicking Drop a class from the options listed.

 No courses will be processed if there are any registration problems for any of the courses listed.
 Contact your department prior to registration concerning any courses that require written permission of the instructor, as the decision to allow electronic registration for these courses rests with them.
 Click Submit to register, to remove courses from the list, or to drop sections.
 Registration actions occur immediately within the computing system.